Skip to Content

 Simmer the Sauce

-Simmering is a straightforward and effective method to thicken teriyaki sauce without using any additional ingredients.
+Simmering is the best and most straightforward method you can use to thicken teriyaki sauce.
+It requires nothing except monitoring and more heat.
 Just bring it to a boil over high heat, then reduce the heat to low and let it simmer for a few minutes.
 As the sauce simmers, the liquid will evaporate, and the sauce will thicken.
+Make sure to stir the sauce intermittently to avoid it from adhering to the base of the pan.

 Add Baking Powder